English - Reading

 EYFS and Key Stage 1

-Children learn the skills and knowledge needed to read words through our phonics scheme – Floppy’s Phonics.
-Through this systematic teaching of phonics, the children rapidly learn the corresponding letter-sounds and are supported to use this knowledge to blend the sounds to read words and then sentences.
-The children take home books that are very closely matched to the sounds and words they have learned.
-These are chosen by the class teacher.
-Once the children have become proficient, confident readers, they are supported to choose a book for themselves from an appropriate selection.
-All children also take home a book chosen by themselves to read and / or share with an adult.
+Children take home reading books that are closely matched to the sounds and words they have already learned.
+These are carefully chosen by the class teacher.
+Once children become confident and fluent readers, they are supported to choose an appropriate book for themselves.
+All children also take home a book of their own choice to read independently and/or share with an adult.

 Key Stage 2